iSOLveIT/protege_owl/_sources/index.rst.txt

 only seems to have purchased 2 Pizzas.
 However, if you examine the data in the Individuals by class tab you will see that she purchased 3.

-The reason that one of them doesn’t show up is that when the data was entered, I typically entered it on the Customer instances.
-However, for one of Customer4’sPizzas I entered the data on the Pizza instead.
+The reason that one of them doesn't show up is that when the data was entered, I typically entered it on the Customer instances.
+However, for one of Customer4'sPizzas I entered the data on the Pizza instead.
 I.e., I asserted on HotVeggiePizza2 that it was purchasedByCustomerCustomer4.
 Since purchasedPizza and purchasedByCustomer are inverses, the reasoner filled in the additional information for me.
-However, SPARQL doesn’t pay attention to information asserted by the reasoner only information asserted by the user.
+However, SPARQL doesn't pay attention to information asserted by the reasoner only information asserted by the user.
 Note: this depends on the implementation of SPARQL.
 For example, there is another SPARQL implementation available as